 Acne severity and sleep quality are linked, according to a recent study.
 A lack of sleep leads to an increase in cortisol levels and oil production in your skin.
 This clogs your pores and follicles, which is a key cause of acne and spots.

-One of the telltale signs that you haven’t had enough sleep is dark circles, which can happen after just a single night of tossing and turning.
+One of the telltale signs of sleep deprivation that you haven’t had enough sleep is dark circles, which can happen after just a single night of tossing and turning.
 Dark circles are genetic, but when you don’t get enough sleep, they’re much more noticeable due to increased cortisol levels, which cause your blood vessels to increase in size.

 Bags under your eyes are another issue which you can see after one night of poor sleep.
 While eye bags are caused by ageing, they’re exacerbated when you feel tired.
 This is because blood flow is decreased and more fluid is retained by the skin, causing swelling.